ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   │   ├── solution-1.js          # JavaScript solution for Find the Difference
 │   │   ├── solution-1.py          # Python solution for Find the Difference
 │   │   ├── notes.md               # Notes and explanation of the Find the Difference approach and learnings
-├── README.md
+│   ├── problem-2.md           # Description of the First Unique Character in a String problem │   ├── solution-2.js          # JavaScript solution for First Unique Character in a String │   ├── solution-2.py          # Python solution for First Unique Character in a String │   ├── notes.md               # Notes and explanation of the First Unique Character in a String approach and learnings ├── README.md
 ```